 Having extra cash to purchase commercial vehicles outright is a luxury most businesses can’t afford.
 That’s why many lenders and dealerships offer a range of financing options to facilitate equipment finance purchases – these can help ease cash flow and allow you to afford a better, more reliable and useful vehicle.

-When purchasing a new or used vehicle for your business each finance option available has its own unique characteristics that will impact your business.
+When you've decided on how much to spend on a car and are purchasing a new or used vehicle for your business each finance option available has its own unique characteristics that will impact your business.
 When searching around you’ll most likely encounter the terms chattel mortgage, finance lease, novated lease and operating lease as these are some of the most popular finance options.
 In this article, we’ll explore exactly what each of these options involves, as well as their pros and cons, so you can make a well-informed decision.